-The student's current mailing address and permanent address must be listed correctly on all University records and any change must be reported to the Registrar's Office immediately.
+The student's current mailing address and permanent address must be listed correctly on all University records and any change must be reported to the Office of Records and Registration immediately.
 If a student fails to report a new address, the failure to do so does not excuse the student from penalties on the grounds that he/she did not receive communications mailed from the University.